-Groningen didn’t even intend to sign Suarez when they went to scout Nacional, but saw potential in the spiky forward and took him anyway.
-After early struggles with culture shock, Suarez became a relentless goalscorer and a huge part of their attack, held back only by his temperament which saw him constantly get in trouble (and which has stained his reputation for his whole career).
+Groningen didn’t even intend to sign Suarez when they went to scout Nacional, but he saw potential in the spiky forward and took him anyway.
+After early struggles with culture shock, Suarez became a relentless goalscorer and a huge part of their attack, held back only by his temperament, which saw him constantly get in trouble (which has stained his reputation for his whole career).

-Suarez earned a move to Ajax after just one season and has been absolutely lethal ever since, achieving a total of 111 goals in 159 games for Ajax, 82 goals in 133 games for Liverpool, and a quite absurd 198 goals in 283 games for Barcelona and 34 goals in 83 games for Atletico Madrid.
+Suarez earned a move to Ajax after just one season and has been lethal ever since, achieving a total of 111 goals in 159 games for Ajax, 82 goals in 133 games for Liverpool, a quite absurd 198 goals in 283 games for Barcelona and 34 goals in 83 games for Atletico Madrid.

 11. Ritsu Doan

 After a debut campaign in which the Japanese international scored nine goals and provided three assists — bettering Arjen Robben’s teenage tally by one goal — Doan has started to carve out a pretty good career for himself.

 So impressive was the 2016 Young Asian Footballer of the Year in his first season that Man City reportedly approached with a co-ownership deal to secure a stake in his talent.
 The Eredivisie side rejected this, and Doan completed his permanent switch to Groningen at the beginning of 2018/19.